Giant Canada goose

 The giant Canada goose (Branta canadensis maxima) is the largest subspecies of Canada goose, on average weighing in at 5 kg (11 pounds).
 It is found in central North America.
 These geese were at one point considered extinct, but were later rediscovered.
+The giant Canada goose was once kept and bred in captivity for use as hunting decoys and for food.

 Description

 The giant Canada goose is often mistaken for the Moffitt's Canada goose.
 However, giant geese have both a lower call and a larger bill to body size ratio.
-Another good identifier includes the black on the neck, which starts much farther up the neck than any other subspecies.
+Another good identifier includes the black on the neck, which starts much further up the neck than any other subspecies.
 The giant goose's white cheek patch is very large, reaching the lower bill.
 Unlike other variants, the underbelly is very pale.
 A less reliable identifier is the white forehead and eyebrows, which don't always occur and Moffitt's geese less commonly have.
+The wings measure between 480 mm to 550 mm.
+The tail is between 147 mm to 170 mm.

 Taxonomy

 The giant Canada goose is occasionally classified with the Moffitt's Canada goose, forming a singular subspecies.
 It is also, alongside the dusky Canada goose, the closest relative to the Hawaiian goose.